-A review and refresh of the 2016-19 Strategic Plan is due to be completed by September 2019 however the overall vision and strategic objectives are not expected to change.
+A review and refresh of the 2016-19 Strategic Plan is due to be completed by September 2019 however the overall vision and strategic objectives is not expected to change.

-In 2018/19, PKHSCP redesigned its Strategic Planning Framework, creating four Programmes of Care (Older People and Unscheduled Care, Mental Health and Wellbeing, Primary Care, and Carers) to provide a co-ordinated approach to achieving the objectives of the PKHSCP Strategic Commissioning Plan.
-Exhibit 2 sets out the governance arrangements that support delivery of PKHSCP strategic priorities.
+In 2018/19, PKHSCP redesigned its Strategic Planning Framework, creating four Programmes of Care: Older People and Unscheduled Care, Mental Health and Wellbeing, Primary Care and Carers.
+Strategic Planning Boards for each have been established providing a coordinated approach to achieving the objectives of the Health and Social Care Partnership's Strategic Commissioning Plan.
+The Boards report via the Strategic Planning and Commissioning Board to the IJB.
+The Strategic Planning & Commissioning Board has an affiliated Strategic Planning Group which acts as a reference group supporting the decision making responsibilities of the Strategic Planning & Commissioning Board (inclusive of Public Partner, 3rd Sector and Independent Sector membership).
 The IJB's strategic ambitions sit alongside operational imperatives across a wide range of services.
 This creates a very challenging landscape for each Programme Board in developing and overseeing implementation of major plans for service redesign.

-A summary of progress during 2018/19 and priorities moving forward for each Strategic Programme along with Inpatient Mental Health Services (which the IJB host on behalf of all 3 Tayside IJBs) are set out on the following pages.
+A summary of progress during 2018/19 and priorities moving forward for each Strategic Programme along with Inpatient Mental Health Services (which P&K HSCP host on behalf of all 3 Tayside IJB's) are set out on the following pages.